 If you can’t work independently, getting anything done will be challenging.

-If there’s one thing we can all agree on, rules are important.
+Rules are important if there’s one thing we can all agree on.

 They help to keep us safe, organized, and on track.
 And this is true in every aspect of life, including blogging.